usaid-cs/yesterday-i-learned/random.md

 1. [Holland](https://www.holland.com/global/tourism/information/netherlands-vs-holland.htm) is two of the provinces in the Netherlands (called North and South Holland, unsurprisingly).
 1. [Active noise cancelling does a poor job at cancelling voice](https://thewirecutter.com/reviews/best-noise-cancelling-in-ear-headphones/), instead being better at removing engine or airplane noises.
 1. Mark Zuckerberg has business cards that just say, "I'm CEO, Bitch."
-1. The PG-13 rating was created [in response to "Indiana Jones and the Temple of Doom"](https://www.businessinsider.com/indiana-jones-and-the-temple-of-doom-created-pg-13-rating-2014-4), which was too violent for PG but not bad enough for R.
 1. To drink something from a bottle faster, insert a straw and drink from the bottle as normal.
 This is known as a "strawpedo".
 1. "Anyways here's Wonderwall" came from a Julia Banks on 2013-12-10.
 The actual hate for Wonderwall covers existed long before that.
 1. "Chesticles" may refer to breasts.